- John Appleby made bold predictions on HANA.

 “I’ve already updated the blog with information taken from publicly available information issued by IBM and SAP.
 If you have specific factual inaccuracies, then please send me an email and I will make corrections.
 No need to air your dirty laundry in public.”

 That is curious, as Chris Eaton called out the inaccurate comparison chart, and that chart was not changed.
-In fact, it remains unchanged to this day in 2019.
+It remains unchanged to this day in 2019.
 Chris Eaton just told Appleby what his specific factual inaccuracies were, and now Appleby is responding by gaslighting him.

 At this point, it appears that Appleby is growing uncomfortable with Chris Eaton’s commentary.
 Appleby moves to take the discussion offline.
-The framing is clear.
-Appleby can make any claim he wants no matter how false, but if Chris Eaton contradicts Appleby in a public forum then Chris Eaton is breaking the rules and airing his “dirty laundry.”
+The framing is precise.
+Appleby can make any claim he wants no matter how false, but if Chris Eaton contradicts Appleby in a public forum, then Chris Eaton is breaking the rules and airing his “dirty laundry.”

 Let us see Chris Eaton’s Response